GMP Standard Operating Procedures (SOP)

 Equipment Specification and Qualification

-This procedure aims to ensure that process equipment and systems are developed and supplied per Good Engineering Practice (GEP).
+This procedure ensures that process equipment and systems are developed and supplied per Good Engineering Practice (GEP).
 GEP recommends that:

-– Equipment should be built in accordance with plans and specifications, approved or authorised by the appropriate individuals
+– Equipment should be built in accordance with plans and specifications, approved or authorized by the appropriate individuals

 – Equipment should be inspected, tested, and documented by qualified individuals